lafisad/.private/obsidian/2025/September/Concepts/ZEROS/0krnl/0init.md

-[[0init]] initializes - as the name suggests (lol) it checks the system hardware, software, configuration, and signatures, referencing a small internal database for vulnerabilities (such as bypass CVEs etc.).
-It calculates a secScore, which determines if the system is secure enough to boot.
+[[0init]] initializes - as the name suggests (lol) it checks the system hardware, software, configuration, and signatures, referencing a small internal database for vulnerabilities (such as bypass CVEs etc.). it calculates a secScore, which determines if the system is secure enough to boot.

 secScore calculation:
 $$